Close Menu

 The rough opening needs to be larger than your actual door size.
 This extra space allows for proper installation, shimming, and adjustments.

-You should add 2 inches to the door width.
-You should add 2.5 inches to the door height.
+Here’s the rule of thumb: add 2 inches to the width and 2.5 inches to the height for your rough opening.
 For a 34×80 door, your rough opening measures 36 inches wide by 82.5 inches tall.

 Here’s why this extra space matters: